gwhn/ngQuestionnaires/README.md

 ## Purpose

-ngQuestionnaires is a single page application using AngularJS 1.2.0 rc2.
+ngQuestionnaires is a single page application using AngularJS 1.2.0 rc3.

-It is a demonstration application used for learning with sufficient complexity to exercise many common aspects of developing sophisticated web applications such as many-to-many relationships, nested collections, CRUD operations, pagination etc.
+It is a demonstration application, used for learning, with sufficient complexity to exercise many common aspects of developing sophisticated web applications such as many-to-many relationships, nested collections, CRUD operations, pagination etc.